group2taas/backend/README.md

 ## Useful commands
 `deactivate` to stop the virtual env

-`mongod --dbpath /usr/local/var/mongodb` to start mongo terminal (depends on where you place) I created a database with name "users"

 ## Common Errors Faced
 `Error: That port is already in use.`